timmens/student-project-timmens/causal_tree/README.md

 ### TODO

-1. Implement Non Naive Pruning Function to get sequence of potentially optimally subtrees
+1. Implement Non Naive Pruning Function to get sequence of potentially optimally subtrees [DONE]
 2. Write Cross Validation Function that selects an optimal tree from a sequence of subtrees
 3. [Optimize Code]

+### TOCHECK

+1. Check if I get any problems by not using deepcopy or np.copy
+2. Check if all loss functions that are being used are defined equally; in particular len(y) * var(y) vs. var(y)